Last Updated: August 26, 2023

 - MM: Good hit points and good AC for an animal.
 Keen Hearing and Smell, and good Perception and Stealth for whatever reason.
 The Dire Wolf’s bite does decent damage, and has a knockdown effect with a decent DC to resist, and with Pack Tactics you should be able to hit reliably.
 Altogether, a very solid combat form.

 - MM: Spectacular fly speed, Keen Sight, and multiattack with two decent attacks.
-Unfortunately, the Giant Vulture does considerably more damage and has Pack Tactics to back up its attacks.
+The Giant Vulture does considerably more damage and has Pack Tactics to back up its attacks, but the Giant Eagle is more durable and mroe able to land attacks without relying on Pack Tactics.

 - MM: Low AC, but a decent pile of hit points.
 The Giant Hyena’s bite does decent damage, and with Rampage you can chew through groups of weak enemies very quickly, especially at low levels.